General-relativistic radiation transport scheme in $\texttt{Gmunu}$ I: Implementation of two-moment based multi-frequency radiative transfer and code tests: Application examples

-Figure~\ref{fig:M1_hot_ns_1d_nu_t} shows the time evolution of far-field neutrino root mean squared energies $\sqrt{ \langle {\epsilon_\nu}^2 \rangle }$ and luminosities $L_\nu$ measured by an observer with fluid at 100 km.
-Since the neutrino signals take around 3 ms to reach the extraction point, the data before 3 ms is not shown.
-The luminosities we obtained at the stationary state are at the order of $10^{51}$ erg/s, which are slightly larger than the one reported in \cite{2014PhRvD..89j4029N} (of the order of $10^{50-51}$ erg/s) while much lower than the one reported in \cite{2013PhRvD..88f4009G} (of the order of $10^{52-53}$ erg/s).
+{ The lower panel of figure~\ref{fig:M1_hot_ns_1d_fft} shows the fast Fourier transform of the central rest mass density, and the luminosities of electron and anti-electron neutrinos with the time window $t \in \left[ 5, 20\right]$ ms. The fast Fourier transform of the luminosity of heavy-lepton neutrino is not included due to its highly oscillatory nature and the frequency does not correspond to any of the known normal mode oscillations of the neutron star.
+To better visualise the result, the amplitude of the fast Fourier transform of the central rest mass density has been rescaled by a factor of a thousand.
+The eigenmode frequencies obtained from our simulations agree the one in \cite{2013PhRvD..88f4009G, 2014PhRvD..89j4029N}. }

 Despite the same model, the neutrino luminosities are expected to be different from \cite{2013PhRvD..88f4009G, 2014PhRvD..89j4029N} for two reasons: (i) the neutrino luminosities are highly sensitive to the neutrino and/or atmosphere treatment adopted in the simulation code \citep{2014PhRvD..89j4029N}, and (ii) the neutrino interactions considered here is not identical to the one in \cite{2013PhRvD..88f4009G, 2014PhRvD..89j4029N}, which could significantly alter the outcome of the neutrino signals.
-The test here is to qualitatively compare the results reported in the literature, detailed investigations on how the neutrino treatment affect the hot neutron star modelling will be left as future work.
+The test here is to qualitatively compare the results reported in the literature, detailed investigations on {a better low density treatment and} how the neutrino treatment affect the hot neutron star modelling will be left as future work.